 As my mother’s maiden name was Rutland, I was interested to know about the distinct first name.
 It was a family name inherited from Ambrose Rutland, a farmer in Newton Longville who died in 1765.
 His daughter, Ann Rutland, married John Boughton (1772-1838), the composer’s great-grandfather.

-The name has persisted in the Boughton family – his father was William Rutland Boughton and his grandson, Ian Rutland Boughton, has been most helpful in providing information and will be speaking at the Buckinghamshire Historical Association later in 2018.
+The name has persisted in the Boughton family – his father was William Rutland Boughton and his grandson, Ian Rutland Boughton, has been most helpful in providing information, and gave a talk on his grandfather at the Buckinghamshire Historical Association on December 19, 2018.